richzhang/splitbrainauto/README.md

 Clone the master branch of the respository using `git clone -b master --single-branch https://github.com/richzhang/splitbrainauto.git`

 ### Dependencies ###
-This code requires a working installation of [Caffe](http://caffe.berkeleyvision.org/) and basic Python libraries (numpy, pyplot, skimage, scipy).
+This code requires a working installation of [Caffe](http://caffe.berkeleyvision.org/).
 For guidelines and help with installation of Caffe, consult the [installation guide](http://caffe.berkeleyvision.org/) and [Caffe users group](https://groups.google.com/forum/#!forum/caffe-users).

 ### Test-Time Usage ###
 **(1)** Run `./train/fetch_models.sh`.
 This will load model `model_splitbrainauto_clcl.caffemodel` into the `models` directory.